merlinscholz/scholz.ruhr/content/blog/homelab-v5-going-down-the-stack/index.md

 ### ACME

 We do not have a single TLS terminating proxy anymore.
 Instead, all TLS connections are being terminated at their respective services (again, so that we can take different routes to them).
 A neat little detail about Let's Encrypt or ACME in general is, that it always tries IPv6 first.
 This is important, since the ACME HTTP-01 challenge works over plain HTTP, which does not have SNI headers and thus can not be forwarded via snid.
 But since IPv6 doesn't go through snid but rather to the server directly, everything works as it should.
 Services that can use ACME themselves (like Proxmox) can set themselves up, for everything else there's Caddy.

+<iframe src="https://toot.kif.rocks/@ruhrscholz/110720251329511174/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://toot.kif.rocks/embed.js" async="async"></script>

 No need for DNS-01 challenges anymore.

 ### Adding services

 Adding services has become easier as well.
 I just have to spin up the VM, assign the IP address and configure DNS.
 During install, the hostname get automatically configured via reverse DNS.
 Snid pulls from DNS the moment it processes a request, and that's it.

+<iframe src="https://toot.kif.rocks/@ruhrscholz/110719939842806708/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://toot.kif.rocks/embed.js" async="async"></script>

 ### No More Port Forwarding